-- Have most frequently used items within easy reach, ideally on the counter. - Sit for as many activities as possible, as standing uses 25% more energy. - Use energy-saving devices like an electric can opener, blender, built-up grips, or long-handled utensils. - Consider having heavier groceries delivered. - Avoid ironing items that really don't need it.
+- Have most frequently used items within easy reach. - Sit for as many activities as possible, as standing uses 25% more energy. - Use energy-saving devices like an electric can opener, blender, built-up or long-handled utensils. - Consider having heavier groceries delivered. - Avoid ironing items that really don't need it.